 To: the Council of the City of Kawartha Lakes, 26 Francis Street, Lindsay, ON K9V 5R8.
+I/We the undersigned, petition the Council of the City of Kawartha Lakes as follows:

-2 get rid of basketball court and put in new Kids playground 3 led pines garbage pick up location moved from basketball court a make 9

-3 led pines garbage pick up location moved from basketball court a make 9
+1 Privacy Fence or Fenced in back yards Speat Devan court and Red fine # 2 get rid of basketball court and put in new Kids playground # 3 led pines garbage pick up location moved from basketball court. make 9 # 3 led pines garbage pick up location moved from basketball court. make 9 designated new area for red pines garbage